MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

     - Start imiddeate action after start class, accept, reject, finish class, review etc ✅
     - select default subject and class of teacher if search has none of it ✅
     - select item background in Calender ✅
-    - Make responsive
     - All class are online for now.
 Fix in server initiate class ✅
     - Show slot time ✅

   - **Modification-2**
-    - Make google place api work
+    - Make google place api work ✅
     - Make navbar smaller ✅
     - No scrolling for searching teacher ✅
     - Search button on the right ✅
-    - Logout button doesn't work on production
+    - Logout button doesn't work on production ✅
-    - Option for selecting multiple option for tution location - online, tl, sl
+    - Option for selecting multiple option for tution location - online, tl, sl ✅

+  - **Modification-3**
+    - No tution fee for student - Available status is not changing on production ✅
+    - Show role on top bar ✅
-    - Need to work with Calender
+    - Need to work with Calender - Select current date, add 7 days, work next and previous  ✅
+    - Align time slot  ✅
+    - Add profile picture  ✅
+    - Add address in order to initialize scheduled class  ✅
+    - Notification bar ✅
+    - Make More responsive
+    - Approve button on detail page of scheduled class ✅

  - **Requirement-1**